eljanaz888/my-portfolio/README.md

-# Getting Started with Create React App
+# Personal Portfolio Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project serves as my personal portfolio, showcasing my skills and projects.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started

 In the project directory, you can run: